markuplint/markuplint/packages/@markuplint/rules/src/wai-aria/README.md

 ---
-description: WAI-ARIA
 id: wai-aria
+description: Warn if the role attribute and aria-* attributes don't set in accordance with specs that are WAI-ARIA and ARIA in HTML.
 category: a11y
 severity: error
 ---

 # `wai-aria`

-Warn if the `role` attribute and/or `aria-*` attributes don't set in accordance with specs that are WAI-ARIA and/or "ARIA in HTML".
+Warn if the `role` attribute and `aria-*` attributes don't set in accordance with specs that are **WAI-ARIA** and **ARIA in HTML**.

 Warn if: